alexrobincrabbe/Wordwell/TESTING.md

 ### Views

-- Setup creates 10 users, a post for each user, and a reply for each user to the first post
+- Setup creates 10 users, a post for each user and a reply for each user to the first post
 - Test that all titles and usernames are displayed on the post list
-- Checks that all fields, and all replies are displayed on the view post page
+- Checks that all fields and all replies are displayed on the view post page
-- Checks that when a new post is submitted, the repsonse is redirected and a success message is shown
+- Checks that when a new post is submitted, the response is redirected and a success message is shown
 - Checks that the respose is not redirected if the new post form is not valid
-- Checks that the edit post view returns a response status of 200, that the form is prepopulated with the correct database content and that the content is hidden is the user is not the author of the post
+- Checks that the edit post view returns a response status of 200, that the form is prepopulated with the correct database content and that the content is hidden if the user is not the author of the post
 - Checks that the edit post form redirects correctly if the form is valid
 - Checks that the edit post form does not redirect if the form is not valid
 - Also checks that the edit post form does not validate is the title is a duplicate (this has to be checked on the back end)
-- Checks that the delete post view returns a success message, and the post is deleted from the databse, if the user is the author of a post
+- Checks that the delete post view returns a success message and the post is deleted from the database, if the user is the author of a post
-- Checks that the view returns a "permission denied" message if the user is not the author of a post, and that the post has not been deleted from the database
+- Checks that the view returns a "permission denied" message if the user is not the author of a post and that the post has not been deleted from the database
-- Checks that the new reply view redirects, and that a success message is shown if the reply form is valid
+- Checks that the new reply view redirects and that a success message is shown if the reply form is valid
 - Checks that the new reply view does not redirect if the new reply form is not valid
--  Checks that the edit reply form is prepopulated with the correct database content, and the content is hidden if the user is not the author of the reply
+-  Checks that the edit reply form is prepopulated with the correct database content and the content is hidden if the user is not the author of the reply
 - Checks that the edit reply view redirects when mandatory fields are complete
 - Checks that the edit reply view does not redirect when a mandatory field is not complete
-- Checks that the delete reply view redirects, shows a success message, and deletes the reply from the database, if the user is the author of the reply
+- Checks that the delete reply view redirects, shows a success message and deletes the reply from the database, if the user is the author of the reply
-- Checks that the delete reply view shows a permission denied message, and the reply if not deleted from the database, if the user is not the author of the reply
+- Checks that the delete reply view shows a permission denied message and the reply is not deleted from the database, if the user is not the author of the reply

 <div align="left">
 <img src="readme_files/images/automated_test_message_board_views.png" height=150px>